-Delta flyers love Delta, touting their Delta Medallion Status like a badge of honor and proudly swipe their SkyMiles credit cards.
-And two of the most popular options are the *delta platinum* and the *delta reserve*.
+Delta flyers love Delta, touting their Delta Medallion Status like a badge of honor, and proudly swiping their SkyMiles credit cards everywhere they go.
+Two of the most popular options are the *delta platinum* and the *delta reserve*.

-The SkyMiles Platinum and Reserve cards are Delta's top offerings, charging higher annual fees in exchange for valuable perks like free checked bags, priority boarding, an annual Delta companion certificate, and Delta Sky Club access.
+The SkyMiles Platinum and Reserve cards are Delta's top offerings, charging higher annual fees in exchange for valuable perks like free checked bags, priority boarding, an annual Delta companion certificate, and Delta Sky Club® access.
 While there are better options to rack up points and miles than a Delta card, those benefits and more can easily make it worth keeping one of these cards in your wallet.
+Big welcome offers on both cards make that case even stronger.

 Keep reading for a full breakdown of the Delta Platinum and Delta Reserve cards from American Express.

 No matter which version of Delta SkyMiles American Express Card you choose, the real draw with these cards is the ongoing perks and benefits you get for being a cardholder.
-A big batch of SkyMiles is just a bonus.
+A big batch of SkyMiles is just a …. well, it's a bonus.

-As you can see, these two cards have quite a bit in common.
-But a few key differences could be enough to make one of them a better fit than the other, depending on what benefits you value most.
+These two cards have quite a bit in common.
+However, a few key differences could be enough to make one of them a better fit than the other, depending on what benefits you value most.

 Looking for a big welcome offer bonus?
 Here's what's available on both cards.